manell0/MileStone-2-emoji-memory/README.md

 The selected image on the home page is modern and simple, reflecting the look and feel of the page and the game.
 The image is captivating and visually represents the site's theme.

-The image on index.html is a combination of Code Institute and an happy emoji.
+The image on index.html is a combination of Code Institute and a happy emoji.

-In the game itself, on the back Code Institute logo and on the front are used various emojis that I found under free emojis on google.com.
+In the game itself, on the back Code Institute logo and the front are used various emojis that I found under free emojis on google.com.

-- The images provides alternative text to use if the element cannot be reproduced.
+- The images provide alternative text to use if the element cannot be reproduced.

   [Back to the top](#table-of-contents)